 //...

 The Builder pattern is a solution to these problems when creating a complex product.
-It helps to separate the construction process from the representation of the object, which allows us to use the same process to create different versions of the object.
+It separates the construction process from the representation of the object, which will help us to use the same process to create different versions of the object.

-To do this, we can hire a HeadChef who knows the recipe, and specialized Cooks who can make specific types of pizzas.
+To do this, we can hire a HeadChef who knows the recipe, and specialized cooks who can make specific types of pizzas.
 For example, an ItalianCook knows how to make an Italian pizza, and a MexicanCook knows how to make a Mexican pizza.
-The HeadChef's role is to provide the recipe to the Cook, who follows the recipe and returns the finished pizza to the HeadChef.
-This way, the HeadChef can manage the overall process of making the pizza, while the Cooks handle the specific steps for each type of pizza.

-Builder (Cook): This is an interface that declares steps for constructing a product that are common to all of its subclasses.
+Builder (Cook): Interface that declares steps for constructing a product that is common to all of its subclasses or concrete builders.

-Director (HeadChef): This class defines the proper order in which all the construction steps should be invoked.
+Director (HeadChef): This class defines the proper order in which all the construction steps should be invoked, so we can create and reuse specific configurations of products.
 It uses the Builder interface to create an instance of the complex product.

-Product (Pizza): The final objects are returned by the concrete builders.
-While in this example all products belong to the same class (Pizza), it's possible for products to belong to different classes.
+Product (Pizza): The final objects returned by the concrete builders.
+While in this example all products belong to the same class (Pizza), products can belong to different class hierarchies or interfaces.
 In that case, the consumer code would call the method of the Concrete builders directly to get the final product.

 First, we create the Product class, Pizza, which has various fields and setter methods for those fields (e.g., setDough(), setBase(), etc).
 It's important to note that these fields can be objects of other classes as well.